 College of The Albemarle’s (COA) Professional Arts Gallery is located at the Roanoke Island Campus in Manteo.
-The gallery and other venues have hosted a variety of events featuring the talents of our students and local artists.
+The gallery hosts a variety of events featuring the talents of our students, faculty and local artists.

 Each of the nine glass hemispheres in the sculpture sits atop a plexiglass cube on which a mallet-rigged system is built to strike the spheres when activated by real-time seismic activity based on live data provided by the United States Geological Survey (USGS).
 There are approximately fifty earthquakes worldwide per day.
 One of the nine spheres houses a working seismometer, which consequently will read and display on a screen the frequency at which the spheres are being hit by the mallets as well as the movements caused by the footsteps of people in the gallery viewing the work.
 Ideally this sculpture will encourage viewers to consider the macro and micro processes through which we interact with the physical world on a daily basis.
 The resonating sound made by the mallets hitting the glass alters the space physically and psychologically as the sculpture quite literally creates a composition of tones correlating to the movement of the earth.